 We try to grow vegetables if we can so the veg plot needs an eye keeping on it and there is always weeding needing doing.
 Regular watering in summer.

 If is says on your profile that you do gardening you must be able to do gardening.
 You must be able to tell the difference between a weed and a plant or at the least be able to learn.
 You must also commit to doing gardening in the shape of weeding.
-Year on year Barbara returns from working and is overwhelmed by the amount of weeding that hasn't been done.
-Once the weather gets drier it becomes really hard to pull up weeds which she finds are often a metre high and already gone to seed which will be next years weeds.
+Once the weather gets drier it becomes really hard to pull up weeds and once gone to seed will be next years weeds.
 It is really important that weeds are pulled before that happens.
 During the winter workaways should take advantage of the sunny days to do weeding while the ground is damp and they are easy to pull up.
 Also, it is less tedious to do an hour or so here and there than have to tackle it all at once when it takes several hours a day for many days.

 Anyone good with a paintbrush would be welcome as there is always painting to do.

 We have lots of ongoing maintenance, fencing, gutters, bits of concreting.

 Outside work maybe quite strenuous but we do have a lot of machinery to help.
 We expect girls as well as boys to muck in with the manual work.